 Affordable housing exception sites will be encouraged where a requirement has been identified through an up to date Housing Needs Assessment.
-Such sites will be in or immediately adjoining settlement boundaries and will not have any adverse impact on any of the following -
+Such sites will be normally in or immediately adjoining settlement boundaries and will not have any adverse impact on any of the following....

 - a) Amenity or privacy of neighbouring properties. - b) The character and appearance of the area. - c) The integrity, character or appearance of any historic or natural assets of the Parish. - c) There should be safe access for vehicles, and parking arrangements should not detract from the village street scene but be an integral part of the overall design.
+They should still meet the standards set out in the highway design guide.